In volatile border region, fear grips Syria's minority

 Many attempts to reconcile between the towns failed.
 But the kidnappings have stopped since the Popular Committees were formed and now, almost every man aged between 18 and 50 is armed and has joined up.

-Another woman from Saqarja said that before they escaped they used to see men coming to her neighbour's house with long beards and flip flops - the accustomed look of ultra-conservative Sunnis.
+Another woman from Saqarja said that before they escaped they used to see men coming to her neighbor's house with long beards and flip flops - the accustomed look of ultra-conservative Sunnis.

 "We did not think it was important.
 We thought they were their relatives from Saudi Arabia or something.
-But then our neighbours became like them and then they asked us to go."
+But then our neighbors became like them and then they asked us to go."

 The villagers in Zayta say that much of their land has been confiscated by the rebels and they are now unable to plant it.

-Kaaboul, a young Syrian fighter who was displaced from a neighbouring village with a Sunni majority said he joined a Popular Committee five months ago.
+Kaaboul, a young Syrian fighter who was displaced from a neighboring village with a Sunni majority said he joined a Popular Committee five months ago.

 "The so-called (rebel) Free Army has confiscated our land.
 We have land that we used to plant with potatoes but they took it from us.
 I want it back," he said.